mshagirov/machine-monitor/README.md

 Edit `tui/list.yaml` by adding `HOST_NAME: "IP:PORT"` key-value pairs under the `monitor:` key.
-Alternatively, create a new config or copy the host list to a new location the add it to the `monitor_remote.sh` before running the TUI.
+Alternatively, create a new config or copy the host list to a new location, and then add its path to the `monitor_remote.sh` before running the TUI.

 To start the TUI app run: